By Will Thiel

 Artificial intelligence can be successfully employed to provide an intelligent, convenient and informed customer experience at any point along the customer journey.
 This will result in re-imagined customer experiences and end-to-end customer journeys that are integrated and more personal, so that they feel more natural to customers.

-In this post, I will lay out why artificial intelligence is a game changer in CX, take a look under the hood at the role of AI in customer experience and explore use cases for how leading-edge enterprises are already reaping benefits from AI applications in customer experience.
+In this post, I will lay out why artificial intelligence is a game changer in CX, take a look under the hood at the role of AI in customer experience and explore how leading-edge enterprises are already reaping benefits from AI applications in customer experience

 The Need for AI in Customer Experience

 Customer experience is a competitive driver of growth when successful and the greatest source of risk when failing.
 Data insights are one of the primary tools for CX enhancement.
 However, CX datasets are messy and the customer behaviors are chaotic.
 The rules are undefined and the success criteria are ambiguous.
 CX is the nightmare dataset for an AI developer.

 At the same time, this complexity is precisely the reason why AI can unleash so much value across the customer experience.
 Salespeople, call center agents and employees in other customer-facing roles cannot be expected to understand a customer’s entire history and derive their own insights from it in real time.

 Automated systems cannot be hand-programmed with rules to handle every conceivable customer history.
 Delivering a consistent experience across all channels requires finding patterns across an overwhelming number of data points.
 This is the perfect role for AI in customer experience.

 3 Building Blocks for Successful Application of AI in Customer Experience

 The successful application of AI in customer experience requires three fundamental capabilities:

 - Data Unification